r12f/divoom/README.md

 ### Pixoo device APIs

-Once we get the device ip, we can use it to create a pixoo client and start talking to it:
+Once we get the Device Address, we can use it to create a pixoo client and start talking to it:

 ```rust
 use divoom::*;